The Pulse of K-Entertainment

 #K-Pop#HYBE#SEVENTEEN#Pledis Entertainment#Contract Renewal

 SEVENTEEN has renewed with Pledis Entertainment as a full 13-member group for the second time, locking in one of the rarest stability plays in modern K-pop just as the act enters its 11th year.
-The announcement came during the April 5 finale of the group's NEW_ encore concerts at Incheon Asiad Main Stadium, then was confirmed again on April 6 by Korean media and the label ecosystem, according to Soompi's report from the venue and Korea JoongAng Daily's follow-up.
+The news was first shared directly with fans during the April 5 finale of the group's NEW_ encore concerts at Incheon Asiad Main Stadium, then confirmed in follow-up coverage by Korean media including Korea JoongAng Daily, which reported the second full-group extension on April 6.
 That matters because full-group renewals are hard enough, but a second full-group renewal for a 13-member act with military service already reshaping schedules is almost unheard of.
 In a market where even major legacy groups often settle for partial extensions or quiet structural compromise, SEVENTEEN just told the industry that staying fully together is still the higher-value move.

 SEVENTEEN's renewal also lands at a moment when most veteran idol groups are forced into compromise.
 Some downsize.
 Some split activities across multiple labels.
 Some keep the brand alive while the chemistry quietly changes.
 SEVENTEEN just did the opposite.
 The group chose continuity, and that choice strengthens HYBE's long game with one of its most dependable global acts.
-Korea JoongAng Daily reported that the members' current contracts were set to expire in April, while the publication also noted Pledis plans to continue supporting group releases, subunit work, and solo moves.
+According to Korea JoongAng Daily, the members' current contracts were set to expire in April, while the publication also reported that Pledis plans to continue supporting group releases, subunit work, and solo moves.
 In plain terms, this is not a sentimental handshake.
 It is a business decision backed by eleven years of proof that SEVENTEEN can still move tickets, albums, and fandom energy at a top-tier level.

 SEVENTEEN NEW_ world tour Hong Kong poster with Pledis Entertainment branding